Desert Palms Park: Features

 DPP has a symmetrical plan.
 It is crossed in the center from north to south by a concrete-lined wash or arroyo.
 Medians on each side are lined with nearly 80 date palms.
 Along each side of the medians are two-way streets both called Avenida Ricardo Small for Otto's son.
 Cul-de-sacs and loops are entered from this avenue.
 Many of these use the Spanish term "calle" instead of "street".
 There is also a cul-de-sac from Wrightstown Road that is included in the neighborhood.
 All utilities are underground along city easements behind the homes.
 All but one home are single level as was common in this SW desert area.
 There are 183 homes with approximately 750 residents.
 Back alleys allow for easy access to the utilities, all buried, including power-lines.

-All the houses in DPP have a similar price but differently from most planned neighborhood each of them has a distinctive design.
+All the houses in DPP have a similar price but differently from most planned neighborhood.
+Each of them has a distinctive design.
 This variety invites people to walk around its streets to discover all the different features.

 DPP sits on a gradual downward slope to the Tanque Verde wash.
-This provides most residents a view of the Catalina Mountains.
+This provides most residents with a view of the Catalina Mountains.
 The nearest elementary school is within the neighborhood boundaries allowing children to walk to school without crossing a busy street.

 The streets of Desert Palms Park were featured in David Leighton's popular series "Streets Smarts" in the Arizona Daily Star on Feb.
 5, 2013.